vitaliyshvarz/jest-coverage-guard/README.md

   1. The script assumes that you are working with a project management software where you have ticket/issue numbers that are appended or included in every commit message, eg: "APP-12345 fixed typo in awesomefile.js"
   2. Script gets the name of the current branch you are working on (config: featureNameRegExp)
-  3. extracts the ticket number from the branch name eg. APP-12345 (cconfig: featureNameRegExp)
+  3. Extracts the ticket number from the branch name eg. APP-12345 (cconfig: featureNameRegExp)
-  4. gets all commits the contain this ticket number in the message
+  4. Gets all commits that contain this ticket number in the message.
-  5. get all urls of the files you have changed in those commits
+  5. Gets all url's of the files you have changed in those commits.
-  6. filters the file URL's to get only app files (config: appRootRelativeToGitRepo) and skips the files that contain (config: excludeKeywords)
+  6. Filters the file URL's to get only app files (config: appRootRelativeToGitRepo) and skips the files that contain exclude keywords (config: excludeKeywords).
-  7. iterates trough all file urls and searches for a corresponding report in coverageResults that jest generated
+  7. Finds report for each file from jest coverage report object.
-  8. after the coverage report data is extracted, it compares the results with corresponding quality gate mask
+  8. Compares the results with corresponding quality gate mask.
-  9. adds results to results table
+  9. Adds results to results table.
-  10. adds failed coverage errors to the errors table
+  10. Adds failed coverage errors to the errors table.
-  11. shows the result table
+  11. Shows the result table.
-  12. shows errors table
+  12. Shows errors table.
-  13. if error table contains errors - fail the script with exit code 1
+  13. If error table contains errors - fail the script with exit `code 1`.
-	14. if error table contains error but you are locally in --watch or --watchAll mode - script will not fail
+	14. If error table contains error but you are locally in `--watch` or `--watchAll` mode - script will not fail.
-  15. if error table contains no errors - script will succeed
+  15. If error table contains no errors - script will succeed.

   		NEXT STEPS ONLY LOCALLY:
-  16. gets current git.status Object
+  16. Gets current git.status Object.
-  17. gets all files that you have changed but not yet committed
+  17. Gets all files that you have changed but not yet committed.
-  18. gets file URL's and then does everything from step 6 to 15
+  18. Gets file URL's and then does everything from step 6 to 15.